ethereum/ethereum-org-website/src/content/glossary/index.md

 The process by which an Ethereum node finds other nodes to connect to.

-### distributed hash table {#distributed-hash-table}
+### distributed hash table (DHT) {#distributed-hash-table}

-A distributed hash table (DHT) is a data structure containing `(key, value)` pairs used by Ethereum nodes to identify peers to connect to and determine which protocols to use to communicate.
+A data structure containing `(key, value)` pairs used by Ethereum nodes to identify peers to connect to and determine which protocols to use to communicate.

 ### double spend {#double-spend}